GreatCowBASIC/Help/output/md/glcdprintlargefont.md

 Prints data values (byte, word, long or string) at a specified location on the GLCD screen.

-To display an integer use:
+As an exmaple, to display an string use:

 ``` screen